intuit/cfn-deploy/README.md

         AWS_SECRET_ACCESS_KEY: ${{secrets.AWS_SECRET_ACCESS_KEY}}
 ```

-**Note**: If the stack creation fails for some reason then it will be deleted instead of rolled back.
+**Note**: The stack will created if it does not exist.
+If the initial stack creation fails for some reason then it will be deleted instead of rolled back.

 ## Secrets